Andy Winters 618.346.1504

 The whitish root is a member of the mustard family which includes horseradish’s milder cousins including cauliflower, kale, Brussel sprouts and the common radish.
 The root is harvested in the spring and fall and sold to processors who grate the root releasing the oil responsible for its distinctive aroma and bite.
 Ground horseradish is mixed with vinegar to stabilize the heat.
 Salt or sugar, cream or vegetable oil may be added.
 But generally speaking, horseradish and vinegar are the primary ingredients in prepared horseradish on the market.

-Come to Collinsville, Illinois to be a part of the fest devoted to all things horseradish celebrated the first weekend in June in Woodland Park.
+Come to Collinsville, Illinois to be a part of the fest devoted to all things horseradish celebrated the first weekend in June in Uptown Collinsville on Main Street .

-Where else can you learn how to prepare your own horseradish, run in the 5k, visit the Family Area or Craft Village, join in any of the classic Horseradish Festival events, or just sample the food and listen to the music?
+Where else can you learn how to prepare your own horseradish, run in the 5k, visit the Family Area or Craft Village, take a ride in the Hot Air Balloon, join in any of the classic Horseradish Festival events, or just sample the food and listen to the music?